jenkinsci/datadog-plugin/README.md

 _This plugin requires [Jenkins 2.164.1][2]._

+_For older versions of Jenkins (i.e 1.632+), you can find the 1.2.0 version of the plugin [here](https://updates.jenkins.io/download/plugins/datadog/)._

 This plugin can be installed from the [Update Center][3] (found at `Manage Jenkins -> Manage Plugins`) in your Jenkins installation:

 1. Select the `Available` tab, search for `Datadog`, and select the checkbox next to `Datadog Plugin`.